 “When working in environments across Africa, Asia, and Europe, I discovered that end users are often being excluded in project/plan development and implementation.
 Although their input to decision-making, development and implementation of solutions to common problems or goals is crucial for sustainable change.
 My drive is to contribute to meaningful involvement of end users and other relevant stakeholders in projects and planning.
 I now dedicate my expertise to advocate for change and to those organisations who want to contribute to this change.”

-Sanne worked for private sector companies, NGOs, governments, and for the executive director’s office of UN-Habitat’s headquarters in Nairobi.
-She has over 10 years country experience in Africa (e.g. Uganda, Ethiopia, Kenia, Ghana, Burkina Faso, Mali, Niger); Asia (e.g. India, Indonesia, Thailand); Europe (the Netherlands; Belgium).
+Sanne worked for private sector companies, NGOs and the United Nations.
+She has country experience in Africa (Uganda, Ethiopia, Kenia, Mozambique, Ghana, Burkina Faso, Mali, Niger); Asia (India, Indonesia, Thailand); Latin America (Guyana); Europe (NL; Brussels).
 Sanne lived in Burkina Faso, India, Kenya, and Brussels.

-She is proud member of the international working group of ‘Vereniging Stadswerk’ (association on the physical environment), and social expert in advisory working groups of the Netherlands Commission for Environmental Assessment.
+Sanne is proud member of the Social Practice Forum (forum of experienced social performance practitioners), and social expert in advisory working groups of the Netherlands Commission for Environmental Assessment.